rubiojr/charmedring/README.md

 In backup mode, every write operation is replicated to an S3 bucket.
 If bucket versioning is enabled, you also get protection against accidental file change or removal, given that delete/update operations are also replicated.

-This mode has not been released yet, work in progress.

 ### Replication+backup mode

 Combines the first two modes.

-This mode has not been released yet, work in progress.
+Files are sent to an S3 bucket and then replicated to the other Charm nodes.

 ## Known limitations